 At the same time in 2004 I joined ScienceSoft and got involved in the Consul Insight project where we were developing a rather huge multi-platform security monitoring system.
 This allowed me to get good knowledge of Java and web technologies and have a sneak glance at exotic OS 390/400 systems.
 Consul was acquired by IBM in 2007 and I had a great chance to embrace IBM stack and Rational tools.
 The project was renamed to TSIEM and we migrated it onto WebSphere, DB2, Linux and AIX.

-Today I'm a software architect at ScienceSoft where we build great solutions in automotive, healthcare, banking and other industries.
+Today I'm a member of ScienceSoft's Microsoft technologies department where I help envision, design, build and deliver great solutions in automotive, retail and other industries.

 I contribute to and maintain a few open source projects: